Israeli strikes demolish entire Gaza neighborhoods as sealed-off territory faces imminent blackout

 Deif has never been seen in public and his whereabouts are unknown.

+U.S. President Joe Biden on Tuesday warned other countries and armed groups against entering the war.
+The U.S. is already rushing munitions and military equipment to Israel and has deployed a carrier strike group to the eastern Mediterranean as deterrence.

+On Wednesday, the Lebanese militant group Hezbollah fired anti-tank missiles at an Israeli military position and claimed to have killed and wounded troops.
+The Israeli military confirmed the attack but did not comment on possible casualties.
+The Israeli army shelled the area in southern Lebanon where the attack was launched.

-In a new tactic, Israel is warning civilians to evacuate neighborhood after neighborhood, and then inflicting devastation, in what could be a prelude to a ground offensive.
+In a new tactic, Israel is warning civilians to evacuate whole neighborhoods —rather than just individual buildings — then inflicting devastation, in what could be a prelude to a ground offensive.

+“The objective is for this war to end very differently from all of the previous rounds.
+There has to be a clear victory,” said Chuck Freilich, a former deputy national security adviser in Israel.
+“Whatever has to be done to fundamentally change the situation will have to be done.”

+Hamas officials have said they planned for all possibilities, including punishing Israeli escalation.
+Desperation has grown among Palestinians, many of whom see nothing to lose under unending Israeli military occupation and increasing settlements in the West Bank, a 16-year-long blockade in Gaza and what they see as the world’s apathy.

 The Hamas-run Interior Ministry said Israeli airstrikes destroyed the entire al-Karama neighborhood in Gaza City, with a “large number” of people killed or wounded.
 It said medical teams were unable to reach the area because all roads to it were destroyed.
 Rescue officials say they have struggled to enter other areas as well.

-In another neighborhood, Palestinian Civil Defense forces pulled Abdullah Musleh out of his basement together with 30 others after their apartment building was flattened.
+In another neighborhood on Tuesday, Palestinian Civil Defense forces pulled Abdullah Musleh out of his basement together with 30 others after their apartment building was flattened.

 “I sell toys, not missiles,’’ the 46-year-old said, weeping.
 “I want to leave Gaza.
 Why do I have to stay here?
 I lost my home and my job.”

-Hamas officials have said they planned for all possibilities, including a punishing Israeli escalation.
-Desperation has grown among Palestinians, many of whom see nothing to lose under unending Israeli military occupation and increasing settlements in the West Bank, a 16-year-long blockade in Gaza and what they see as the world’s apathy.

-Days of clashes between rock-throwing Palestinians and Israeli forces in the West Bank have left 15 Palestinians dead, but Israel has clamped down heavily on the territory, preventing movement between communities.
-The violence also spread into east Jerusalem, where Israeli police said they killed two Palestinians who hurled stones at police late Tuesday.

 The Israeli military said more than 1,200 people, including 155 soldiers, have been killed in Israel, a staggering toll unseen since the 1973 war with Egypt and Syria that lasted weeks.
-In Gaza, 950 people have been killed, including 260 children and 230 women, according to authorities there; Israel says hundreds of Hamas fighters are among them.
+In Gaza, 1,055 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
 Thousands have been wounded on both sides.

 The bodies of roughly 1,500 Hamas militants were found on Israeli territory, the military said.
 It wasn’t clear whether those numbers overlapped with deaths reported by Palestinian authorities.